brianzi/blossom/README.md

 If no weight calculation is performed, a stack (i.e. simple linked list) is sufficient.
 If weight calculation is performed, the data structure must be a heap that supports `decrease_key`.
-A Fibonacci heap is known to be best asymptotically; a simpler structure might be preferrable.
-I go for a doubly-linked list (with insertion sort) for now, and look at different heaps later.
+A Fibonacci heap is known to be best asymptotically; a simpler structure might be preferrable for small sizes.

+For now, I am using an unsorted linked list, with O(1) insert and decreasekey, but O(n) pop.

 Dual updates